guohua10001/Hello-world/README.md

 # Hello-world
-This is my first project launched in Github
+This is my first project launched in Github.
+I feel like this is a very exciting start.